A place where hope is found

 Shortly after the surgery started Ayla received some devastating news.
 Ayla told the story on FB in a live video.

 The video states that just after the surgery started, the vet looked into her mouth to intubate her and noticed Billie had a large tumor under her eye.
 It was in her mouth, around her tongue and closing up part of her throat.
-The vet was prepared to continue with the surgery but new the quality of life and her time would be cut short soon anyway.
+The vet was prepared to continue with the surgery but knew the quality of life and her time would be cut short soon anyway.
 After quickly asking people who donated, the decision was made to end her suffering and let her go while she was already put under.
 Because the euthanasia was less than the surgery, Ayla asked everyone that donated what should be done with the remainder of the funds.
 Everyone agreed to donate it, and it went towards emergency care for people who came into the Wailuku Pet Clinic who couldn't afford treatment for their pets.
 Some went to Valley Isle Animal Rescue as well.
 Dr. Chad and Ayla spoke many times about how while there are some similar programs, Maui needed some kind of aid to help people who came in with these heartbreaking circumstances.
 People who love their pets, their pets needing treatment for something they could survive and thrive after, but not having the money to do it.

 Billie was able to sleep in a warm house, eat the yummy wet food, and get loves the last few months before she crossed over the rainbow bridge.
 Thanks to the small but many contributions from friends and family, Billie was able to give and get hope.
 She touched so many lives all over the world.
 She is now buried in the yard that she used to spend her days in.